Lab Personnel

 BS Biology, University of Dayton

 Jessica's primary focus is providing administrative support to both the clinical and technical project teams for the laboratory's multiple projects.
-This includes coordinating test subject scheduling, documentation and maintenance of research data, support completion of regulatory documents for the Food and Drug Administration (FDA), Institutional Review Board (IRB), and/or project sponsor as required, as well as assist the quality systems engineer and systems engineer in generation of all quality system documentation.
+This includes coordinating test subject scheduling, documentation and maintenance of research data, support completion of regulatory documents for the FDA, IRB, and/or project sponsor as required, as well as assist the quality systems engineer and systems engineer in generation of all quality system documentation.

 Alexandra Hutchison